Barcelona’s Summer Street Parties

 Festa Major de Barceloneta

 Just after the La Merce festival, the beach neighbourhood of Barceloneta takes over fiesta duties.
 Not surprisingly given its location, a lot of the activities take place on or around the sands.
 Past celebrations in Barceloneta have included sea shanty performances, a treasure hunt on the beach, live music on the boardwalk, nighttime beach volleyball tournaments, and meals of freshly-caught sardines.
 Another one where information online seems to be conspicuous by its absence you could try the district’s website and hope that whoever’s in charge of it has remembered, even briefly, that we’re living in the 21st century.
+Otherwise try Facebook.
+For example the rather hip Vaya Tela Baulard neighbourhood association have a page where they post their parties, as does the Comissió de Festes del Carrer Pescadors.

 (Note there is another, awesome street festival here each year called Los Coros de Barceloneta, which is a carnival-esque affair with dozens of marching bands smashing their drum kits and shaking their hips throughout the last week of May.
 Again no reliable info online, so just take our word for it and head in the final days of May for some fun mayhem).